The Peer Assistant position is currently not available. For other possible opportunities, visit the Office of the Provost Peer Assistant website.

 - Role of the Peer Assistant

-Peer Assistants work alongside members of the college advising staff during Freshman Orientation and Transfer Orientation to assist new students with their academic transition to the University of Houston.
+Peer Assistants work alongside members of the college advising staff during Freshmen Orientation and Transfer Orientation to assist new students with their academic transition to the University of Houston.
 Because the position requires almost 30 hours a week in the summer, applicants wanting to take summer session coursework will need to have schedules approved by their college supervisor.
 Both undergraduate and graduate students are encouraged to apply.
 This opportunity allows students to explore and develop interpersonal, professional and leadership skills that allow them to grow into exceptional student leaders.

 In addition to weekly schedules which may be flexible, all applicants must be available: